-The CORE doesn’t have the best hydrostatic head rating at 600mm.
-1000mm considered the minimum for an effective waterproof rating for a tent.
+This 6 person instant cabin tent doesn’t have the best hydrostatic head rating at 600mm.
+1000mm considered the minimum for an effective waterproof rating for a quality tent.
 Above 1000mm is better—so in this part of the review, the CORE isn’t doing so well.

 Some customers do say there were some minor leaks in heavy rain.
 It’d be worth investing in a tarp to help your rainfly.
-Plus, waterproofing spray never hurt any tent!
+Plus, waterproofing spray never hurt camping tents!

 Is condensation a problem in cold or rainy weather?

-Condensation is absolutely not a problem you’ll have in this tent.
+Condensation is absolutely not a problem you’ll have in this cabin tent.
 The mesh ceiling works well to let cool air in even under the rainfly.
 There are two large floor vents you can open, too.
 The adjustable ventilation system is FANTASTIC for dealing with condensation.

 Is there wind protection?

-A handful of users experienced the tent folding in during windy conditions, but they’re in the extreme minority.
-Given everyone else’s lack of issues, we theorize that those customers didn’t stake their tent correctly.
+A handful of users experienced their camping tents folding in during windy conditions, but they’re in the extreme minority.
+Given everyone else’s lack of issues, we theorize that those customers didn’t stake their tents correctly.

-Be warned—although the tent can withstand wind, can you?
+Be warned—although this 6 person instant cabin tent can withstand wind, can you?
 The mesh ceiling works far too well, and some customers found themselves shivering in their sleeping bags on windy nights.